rdtrimble/Core-Maths-QPS/README.md

-#Introduction to Quantia=tative Problem Solving
+#Introduction to Quantitative Problem Solving

 A sourcebook and guide